bschwede/linkenhancer/README.md

 - [Github webtrees Issues](https://github.com/fisharebest/webtrees/issues?q=is%3Aissue%20markdown)
 - GEDCOM-Standard: [NOTE.MIME and markdown #222](https://github.com/FamilySearch/GEDCOM/issues/222) - support in GEDCOM 7.1

+> [!NOTE]
+> For the Markdown Image Support and the additional Markdown Extensions the [MarkDownFactory class](https://github.com/fisharebest/webtrees/blob/main/app/Factories/MarkdownFactory.php) needs to be extended by this module.
+This replacement class also fixes [fisharebest#4841](https://github.com/fisharebest/webtrees/issues/4841), so that a pre-formatted markdown block is not rendered as a single line any more.

 <a name="mdimg"></a>
 #### Markdown Image Support
 ![note with links](resources/img/screenshot_note-with-links-and-img.png)
-This feature allows you to easily embed images from GEDCOM media records (first image) or from the public directory into notes.
+This feature allows you to easily embed images from GEDCOM media records (first image), which reside behind the media firewall or from the public directory into notes.
 If restriction rules apply to the record, instead of the image, a message is displayed.

 **Syntax:**